xtoolkit/Micon/README.md

 2- customize your pages template in `.templates/`. (default use Micon github template)

-3- build your font with down command
+3- build your font page with down command

 ```
 $ npm start